Devastation Of 'Epic Proportions' In Caribbean Wake Of Hurricane Irma

 On the French island of St. Barthelemy, also known as St. Barts, floodwaters appeared to be the biggest problem.
 Photographs on social media showed severe flooding.

-North of St. Martin, the low-lying British island of Anguilla, took what U.K. Foreign Office Minister Alan Duncan described as the full force of Irma.
+North of St. Martin, the low-lying British island of Anguilla took what U.K. Foreign Office Minister Alan Duncan described as the full force of Irma.

 Damage, he said is "severe and in places critical."